Infamous First Light: Plot

 Another employee of Shane's working for the city's tech support department, named Jenny, offers to help look for Brent.
 Jenny has narrowed down where Shane is keeping Brent to four shipping crates dotted around the city.
-Finding the crates not only does Abigail discover that Brent is not in any of them but Shane, already on to them, hunts down and kills Jennifer.
-Shane has Abigail help him force the police's favor by having Abigail slaughter the police force while he has a sit-down with the chief.
-The chief agrees to Shane's terms, on the condition that Abigail leaves Seattle and does not come back.
+Finding the crates not only does Fetch discover that Brent is not in any of them but Shane, already on to them, hunts down and kills Jennifer.
+Shane has Fetch help him force the police's favor by having her slaughter the police force while he has a sit-down with the chief.
+The police chief agrees to Shane's terms, on the condition that Fetch leaves Seattle and does not come back.

-With this, Shane sends Abigail to pick up her brother.
-Unfortunately it turns out to be a trap where Shane attempts to kill Abigail with a homemade gas chamber; Abigail however is able to pull through and escape.
-Back in the present, realizing that Abigail is still holding out on her, Augustine decides to send her to another new arena.
-Taking inspiration from Eugene's love of the Heaven's Hellfire game, Augustine has Abigail fight her literal Demons.
-Once the third arena is completed, Augustine has Abigail finish the story.
-The still alive Abigail "negotiates" a new deal with Shane, he hands over Brent, alive and intact, and she stops tearing apart his gang and operation.
-Shane has Abigail meet him at the Crocodile where he sticks her with a drug filled needle.
-In the resulting drugged haze, Abigail accidentally kills Brent, leaving her emotionally distraught and defenseless as the D.U.P. closes in on her.
+With this, Shane sends Fetch to pick up her brother.
+Unfortunately it turns out to be a trap where Shane attempts to kill Fetch with a homemade gas chamber; Fetch however is able to pull through and escape.
+Back in the present, realizing that Fetch is still holding out on her, Augustine decides to send her to another new arena.
+Taking inspiration from Eugene's love of the Heaven's Hellfire game, Augustine has Fetch fight her literal Demons.
+Once the third arena is completed, Augustine has Fetch finish the story.
+The still-alive Fetch "negotiates" a new deal with Shane, he hands over Brent, alive and intact, and she stops tearing apart his gang and operation.
+Shane has Fetch meet him at the Crocodile where he sticks her with a drug filled needle.
+In the resulting drugged haze, Fetch accidentally kills Brent, leaving her emotionally distraught and defenseless as the D.U.P. closes in on her.

-Back in the present, Augustine reveals that she had known Abigail's story all along, and reveals that she has Shane in custody, while offering Abigail the chance to kill him.
-Accepting Augustine's offer, Abigail attacks Shane, destroying part of the prison wall in the process.
-Shane survives and escapes by hijacking an APC, with the D.U.P. and a freed Abigail in hot pursuit.
-With the D.U.P.'s unwilling assistance, Abigail catches up to Shane and violently kills him, avenging her brother.
-Augustine, after hearing that Shane had been executed, states that Abigail is 'ready'.
+Back in the present, Augustine reveals that she had known Fetch's story all along, and reveals that she has Shane in custody, while offering Fetch the chance to kill him.
+Accepting Augustine's offer, Fetch attacks Shane, destroying part of the prison wall in the process.
+Shane survives and escapes by hijacking an APC, with the D.U.P. and a freed Fetch in hot pursuit.
+With the D.U.P.'s unwilling assistance, Fetch catches up to Shane and violently kills him, avenging her brother.
+Augustine, after hearing that Shane had been executed, states that Fetch is 'ready'.

-Alongside Eugene and another Conduit named Hank Daughtry, Abigail is released into the military's custody.
+Alongside Eugene and another Conduit named Hank Daughtry, Fetch is released into the military's custody.
 During the drive, Hank reveals he has smuggled in a bent paper clip to use it to pick their restraints, hijacking the truck, and crashes it at Salmon Bay.
-Abigail and Eugene escapes, while Hank is left behind as Delsin Rowe approaches him, leading to the events of Second Son.
+Fetch and Eugene escape, while Hank is left behind as Delsin Rowe approaches him, leading to the events of Second Son.